xgfe/xCharts/readme.md

 # xCharts

 ## Installation
-You can choose any one in the following methods：
+You can choose one of the following methods：

 -  Use NPM.